 2 pieces streaky smoked bacon, cut into bite size

 2 Eryngii (king oyster) mushroom, cut into bite size (feel free to use your own favorite)

 1/4 cup freshly grated Parmesan cheese

 1 egg, beaten in a large bowl

 1. Bring a pot of salted water to a boil and cook your pasta following the package instruction until al dente.

 2. Meanwhile, saute garlic until fragrance in a non-stick pan.
 Then add bacon and cook for 2 minutes.
 Add mushrooms and stir-fry until fully cooked.

 3. Drain pasta from the water once it’s ready and add to the non-stick pan (which has your garlic, bacon and mushrooms in it).
 Mix well.
 Turn off heat.
 Reserve some pasta water.

 4. Add creme fraiche to the beaten egg and mix until combine.
 Then transfer everything from your non-stick pan to the large bowl of creme fraiche + beaten egg mixture.
 The heat from the spaghetti will cook the egg.
-Make sure you mix quickly (to prevent egg from scrambling) and everything are coated with the sauce.
+Make sure you mix quickly (to prevent the egg from scrambling) and everything are coated with the sauce.

 5. Lastly, add Parmesan cheese and some ground black pepper.
 Mix thoroughly.
-Serve warm with dash of grated Parmesan on top.
+Serve warm with a dash of grated Parmesan on top.
 If you find the sauce too thick, add some pasta water to lighten the sauce.
 I didn’t have to add pasta water as my sauce was in perfect consistency.